Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 * Done!
 This is forwards-compatiable, or you can use your old save with this one!
 This is **NOT backwards-compatiable**, so if you create a save that contains Zanyu, it cannot be used in the normal game

+### MOD TOGGLES
+You can only toggle mods at the beginning of a save.
+Due to the method that I have constructed the mod toggles, you have to do certain "mods" in batches.
+See "MINIONS" tab in "Content" here for what ones need to be toggled simultaneously.

 ## CURRENT VERSION: